barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

 ## Many Thanks To...

 * [**lifepillar**](https://lifepillar.me) for his superior PF rules handling and daemon config.
 Our discussion remains [publicly accessible on Github](https://github.com/barrowclift/barrowclift.github.io/issues/1).
+* [**Charles Richard**](https://twitter.com/charlie_thebird/status/1255894000533413889) for suggesting added clarity around what directory the public/private keys will be generated into.
 * [**Olivier Mathieu**](https://twitter.com/oma_sct) for their private suggestion to do away with the previously enabled `LaunchOnlyOnce` flag, which prevented the service from automatically restarting should the daemon ever exit unexpectedly.
 * [**Olaoluwa Oluwaniyi**](https://github.com/diadal) for informing me that not all ISPs allow customers to use 3rd party DNS providers (previously, this was not mentioned in the guide).
 The discussion remains [publicly accessible on Github](https://github.com/barrowclift/barrowclift.github.io/issues/2).
 * **Corey Watson** for his private reminder that the default Homebrew executable directory on Macs powered by [Apple Silicon](https://en.wikipedia.org/wiki/Apple-designed_processors) is `/opt/homebrew/bin`, not `/usr/local/bin`.
 This difference is now reflected in the daemon config template.